-While the introduction can be a template, it gives a positive appeal if you can include customized message, or a suggestion/comment about one of their recent projects – hinting that you’ve done your research.
+While the introduction can be a template, it gives a positive appeal if you can include the customized message, or a suggestion/comment about one of their recent projects – hinting that you’ve done your research.

 9. Apply only when there is an opening

 There are numerous job portals, Instagram pages that publish this information.
-Sending unsolicited mails not only shows you don’t care about the company’s requirements but also portrays you as unethical.
+Sending unsolicited emails not only shows you don’t care about the company’s requirements but also portrays you as unethical.
 Instead, call and enquire about a possible job opening for your ideal position before you send them a mail.